KATHIKAPAASWINI/Bank-Application-System-/README.md

-🏦 Bank Application System
+Employee Management  System
 📌 Overview

-The Bank Application System is a console-based Java application designed to manage employee records within a banking environment.
+Employee Management  System is a console-based Java application designed to manage employee records within a banking environment.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on employee data, providing a foundational understanding of object-oriented programming and file handling in Java.

 🚀 Features